Minko82/xlerobot/README.md

 ## 4. Arm Setup
 We’ll identify each arm and make sure their ports are stable for calibration.
 Steps differ slightly on macOS and Linux.
+For Windows, you will have to install WSL and run Ubuntu on the top of your Windows system.
+Please see the below Windows instructions.
+Then you should follow the Linux instructions and setup the arms.

 <details>
 <summary><b> Windows Instructions</b></summary>
-# Some simple instructions for WSL and USB Serial

 This guide gives a simple instruction for how to install **WSL**, run **Ubuntu**, and map **USB/Serial devices** into WSL using **usbipd-win**.
-Works for:

-- ROS / micro-ROS development
-- Arduino, STM32, CH340/CP210x serial devices
-- LiDAR / IMU / motor drivers
-- General robotics and embedded development

 System requirements:
 **Windows 10 (21H2+)** or **Windows 11**